Museums of Switzerland

 Top Swiss Museums Appeal to Varied Interests and Ages

-Switzerland’s Museums put thousands of years of history and culture on display.
-Top museums cover sports, watches, wine, trains, art, farming, and more.
-With so many museums to choose from, we have put together a list of our favorites that can be included on many Switzerland tours.
+Switzerland’s museums showcase thousands of years of history and culture, covering everything from sports, watches, and wine to trains, art, and farming.
+With so many options to explore, we’ve compiled a list of our favorite museums that can be included on a variety of our Alpenwild Switzerland tours.

 Swiss Museum Pass